Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

 In addition to the changes around data streams, custom network interfaces, and pipeline stages, UTP 2.0 also introduces the following breaking changes:

-* You must now complete a `NetworkDriver.ScheduleUpdate` job when notifying the remote peer of the disconnection after calling `NetworkDriver.Disconnec`t.
-* In 1.X, `NetworkDriver.ScheduleFlushSend` was sufficient to notify a remote peer of a disconnection, but this is not the case with UTP 2.0.
-This change supports new protocols, such as `WebSockets`, where disconnecting might involve more work than simply sending a message.
+* You must now complete a `NetworkDriver.ScheduleUpdate` job when notifying the remote peer of the disconnection after calling `NetworkDriver.Disconnect`.
+In 1.X, `NetworkDriver.ScheduleFlushSend` was sufficient to notify a remote peer of a disconnection, but this is not the case with UTP 2.0.
+This change supports new protocols, such as WebSockets, where disconnecting might involve more work than simply sending a message.
 * Using `SimulatorPipelineStageInSend` is now deprecated.
 Instead, use `SimulatorPipelineStage` and configure the new `ApplyMode` parameter to the direction (for example, `send`, `receive`, or both).
 * `NetworkSettings.WithBaselibNetworkInterfaceParameters` is now deprecated.
 You can no longer configure the maximum payload size; UTP handles the payload size automatically.
 However, you can configure the receive and send queue sizes with `NetworkSettings.WithNetworkConfigParameters`.
 * UTP 2.0 removes `NetworkSettings.WithDataStreamParameters` and `NetworkSettings.WithPipelineParameters`.
 You no longer need to manually configure either of these parameters, so the methods are unnecessary.
 You can safely delete calls to these methods.